The next general dinner meeting with speaker will be on Thursday, December 4, 2025.

 Short version:

-Please RSVP before March 29th if you want dinner
+Please RSVP no later than December 1st if you want dinner

 Dinner is 30.00 per person.
 You are always welcome to come for the speaker only, no admission charge.